 After breakfast at your hotel, you'll meet up with a local resident for a custom private tour of Bergen.
 Your guide, who was born and raised in Bergen, will find the right tour for you based on your interests.

 Here are a few walks and hikes that travelers have enjoyed:

-- Explore Bergen's Parks & Architecture: This easy walking tour visits notable exteriors and city parks starting with the largest church in Bergen: St. Johannes.
-From there, you will walk through the botanic garden and onwards to Bergen`s largest and most beautiful park: Nygårdsparken.
+- Explore Bergen's Parks & Architecture: This easy walking tour visits notable exteriors and city parks, starting with the largest church in Bergen: St. Johannes.
+From there, you'll walk through the botanic garden and onward to Bergen's largest and most beautiful park: Nygårdsparken.
 You'll then walk through the city's narrow streets lined with traditional Bryggen houses and eventually visit Nordnes, another great park.
-Your guide will share stories of life in Bergen, as well as offer lesser-known activity and restaurant recommendations not frequented by tourists.
+Your guide will share stories of life in Bergen, as well as offer lesser-known activities and restaurant recommendations not frequented by tourists.